darrylsosborne/amazon-fsx-workshop/fsx-windows/workshop/2-launch-clients/README.md

 ### Step 2.1: Launch a Windows EC2 instance

-- Click on the link below to log in to the Amazon EC2 Management Console in the same AWS region where you created your VPCs and EFS file systems.
+- Click on the link below to log in to the Amazon EC2 Management Console in the same AWS region where you launched your CloudFormation stack.

 | AWS Region Code | Region Name |
 | :--- | :---